Discovery prospects of a singly-charged scalar at $\mu$TRISTAN: Doubly-charged scalar ( ) Delta++ in Muon collider

 \section{Doubly-charged scalar \texorpdfstring{($\Delta^{++}$)}{Delta++} in Muon collider}

-Here we present a comparative study for pair production of the doubly-charged scalar in the Muon collider at $\sqrt{s} = 3$~TeV.
-The cross-sections for the lightest neutrino mass = 0.05 eV for both Normal and Inverted Hierarchy are presented in Table.~\ref{tab:dppbm1mupmum}.
-Similar results for lightest neutrino mass = 0.001 eV is presented in Table.~\ref{tab:dppbm2mupmum}
+Here we present a comparative study for pair production of the doubly-charged scalar in the Muon collider at $\sqrt{s} = 3~\text{and}~10$ TeV.\footnote{Since the LHC predicts a projected limit on $m_{\Delta^{++}} \sim 1.5$ TeV~\cite{Ashanujjaman:2021txz}, therefore we present results for $\sqrt{s} = 10$ TeV as a 3 TeV Muon collider is not sufficient for pair production of the doubly-charged scalar with $m_{\Delta^{++}} \gtrsim 1.5$ TeV.}.
+The cross-sections for the lightest neutrino mass = 0.05 eV for both Normal and Inverted Hierarchy are presented in Table.~\ref{tab:dppbm1mupmum3} and Table.~\ref{tab:dppbm1mupmum10} at $\sqrt{s} = 3~\text{and}~10$ TeV, respectively.
+Similar results for lightest neutrino mass = 0.001 eV is presented in Table.~\ref{tab:dppbm2mupmum3} and Table.~\ref{tab:dppbm2mupmum10}.